Imperial College London

 Julien obtained his PhD in developmental biology from the University of Strasbourg in 2003, where he worked on the role of retinoic acid during embryonic development.
 He then worked as a visiting scientist the Stowers Institute for Biomedical Research in Kansas City, USA, followed by a post-doctoral position at the California Institute of Technology in Pasadena where he developed new tools to study the role of mechanical forces during development.
 He was Research Director at the French INSERM before joining the Department of Bioengineering at Imperial College London in 2019.

-CHRISTINA VAGENA-PANTOULA
+DR CHRISTINA VAGENA-PANTOULA

 ANTOINE SANCHEZ